SC refuses to refer to larger bench appeals against HC order quashing 10.5 per cent Vanniyar quota | Law-Order

 The top court had earlier agreed to examine the pleas and said admissions or appointments already made under the said quota will not be disturbed.

-The apex court had further directed that no fresh appointments to state government services or admissions to educational institutions should be made till February 15, the next date of hearing in the case.
+The apex court had further directed that no fresh appointments to state government services or admissions to educational institutions should be made.

 The Tamil Nadu Assembly had in February passed the then ruling AIADMK-piloted bill providing internal reservation of 10.5 per cent for Vanniyars, with the incumbent DMK government issuing an order in July this year for its implementation.